liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

   - We might prepare something better for list of common buff/debuff in the future
 - [List of game items](/items/)

-### There should be a way to jump for game app to Wiki
+### There should be a way to jump from the game app to Wiki website

 ...
 Do some people actually think that this Wiki is operating in an official way, and I am a LifeWonders’ employee?!